 These types of cameras are capable of producing ultra-resolution videos and photos.
 They are equipped with high-end camera sensors and lenses.
 It uses CFast cards due to SD cards not being able to handle their required encoding speeds.
 CFast cards are created to address this issue being able to transfer huge files very fast and with a high reliability.

-This sums up our review on the best CFast cards and CFast readers in 2020.
+This sums up our review on the best CFast cards and CFast readers.
 I hope that this guide helped you in buying the best CFast card for your needs.
 If you liked the review, we would highly appreciate to give it a share!